 Dive at one of Belize’s stunning reef reserves

 Located off the coast of Belize is a stunning underwater paradise.
-The Belize Barrier Reef covers an impressive 185 miles of water and is the largest in the northern and western hemisphere.
-In fact it’s the second largest coral reef system after Australia’s Great Barrier Reef.
+The Belize Barrier Reef covers an impressive 185 miles of water and is the largest in the northern and western hemispheres.
+In fact it’s the second-largest coral reef system after Australia’s Great Barrier Reef.
 Full of more than 100 species of fish, coral and marine life it should be high on your itinerary of places to visit in Central America.
 To truly appreciate this area take a tour and enjoy snorkelling or diving to immerse yourself into this magical world.

 Hike in Los Volcanes National Park, El Salvador

 For outdoor adventurers then visit the Los Volcanes National Park in El Salvador, where you’ll find scenic landscapes adorned by 14 volcanoes.
 Three of the most impressive volcanoes you’ll see are Volcán Cerro Verde at a height of 2,030 meters and last erupted around 25,000 years ago.
 Volcán de Izalco which is around 1950 meters high and has a crater that is 250 meters in diameter.
 And finally, Volcán de Santa Ana which is the largest at 2,381 meters high and occasionally still occasionally erupts.

 See Lake Atitlán in Guatemala, one of the largest lakes in Central America